FlightControl-Master/MOOSE/README.md

 Within the community, key users will start supporting, documenting, explaining and even creating new classes for the framework.
 It is the ambition to grow this framework as a de-facto standard for mission designers to use.

+## MOOSE Include Files

+Moose.lua is the include file to be used within your DCS World missions, containing all the MOOSE code.
+There are **two locations** where you can find the latest Moose.lua files, but with a different purpose!

+### On the **Release Page on GITHUB**

+For **all mission designers**, the Moose.lua being the latest release can be downloaded from the [MOOSE Release Page on GITHUB](https://github.com/FlightControl-Master/MOOSE/releases).

+### As **Artefacts on AppVeyor**

+For **beta testers**, the Moose.lua being the latest version on the master branch, can be downloaded on the [Artefacts Page on AppVeyor](https://ci.appveyor.com/project/FC/MOOSE/build/artifacts).

 ## MOOSE Main Site

 [Click on this link to browse to the MOOSE main web page.](http://flightcontrol-master.github.io/MOOSE_DOCS)